imAliAsad/VisualStudioRevitTemplate/README.md

     - Paste `C:\Users\%USERNAME%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#` and press enter.

 - Restart the Visual Studio, click on *File->New->Project*, and you should see `Revit 2017 WPF Addin` project template under Visual C#.

-## Features
-- The project is setup with MVVM and WPF
-- Auto create ribbon tab and panel
-- Have Util.cs for writing helping methods
-- Have the implementation of Singleton.cs
-- Well organized code and files

 ## Contact me?
  - :e-mail: [Email](mailto:imaliasad@outlook.com)